normzke/airbnb-clone-project/README.md

 | **Git**        | Version control system for tracking changes and enabling collaboration among developers.                         |
 | **GitHub**     | Online repository hosting service where the project is managed, including code collaboration and issue tracking. |
 | **Unittest**   | Python’s built-in testing framework used to write unit tests and ensure code correctness.                        |

+## 🗃️ Database Design
+The project database is designed using a relational structure, with tables representing real-world entities such as users, properties, and bookings.
+Below is an overview of the core entities and their relationships.

+Entities and Key Fields
+Users

+id: Unique identifier

+name: Full name of the user

+email: Unique email address

+password: Encrypted user password

+role: User role (guest or host)

+Properties

+id: Unique property identifier

+user_id: Foreign key referencing the property owner

+title: Title or name of the property

+description: Detailed description of the property

+location: Address or general location

+Bookings

+id: Unique booking identifier

+user_id: Foreign key referencing the guest

+property_id: Foreign key referencing the booked property

+check_in: Date of check-in

+check_out: Date of check-out

+Reviews

+id: Unique review identifier

+user_id: Reviewer (guest) ID

+property_id: Reviewed property ID

+rating: Numerical rating (1–5)

+comment: Review text

+Payments

+id: Unique payment ID

+booking_id: Foreign key referencing the booking

+amount: Payment amount

+status: Payment status (e.g., pending, paid)

+payment_date: Date of payment

+Entity Relationships
+A User can own multiple Properties (1-to-many)

+A User can make multiple Bookings (1-to-many)

+A Booking is associated with one Property and one User (many-to-1)

+A Property can have multiple Reviews (1-to-many)

+A Booking is linked to one Payment (1-to-1)